AnnieCannons/countries-app-instructions/version-1/README.md

 ### 🎯 Milestone: Pseudo-Code
 1. Carefully read through this entire roadmap for Version 1.
-2. Answer these questions for each of the following 4 components: App, Home, SavedCountries, CountryDetail
+2. Answer these questions for each of the following 3 pages: Home, SavedCountries, CountryDetail
-  - What props will this component receive from its parent?
+  - What props will this component receive from its parent, if any?
   - What child components will you need, if any?
 What props will those components receive?
   - What actions will the user be able to take on this page, and what function will handle that action?
   - What state variables will you need?